Matcham89/chrismatcham-dev/_posts/2025-05-08-Exploring-ArgoCD’s-New-MCP-Server-with-Kagent.md

 `<service>.<namespace>.svc.cluster.local`

-For the API token, you can generate one under **Settings > Accounts** after setting up a user during your ArgoCD Helm install:
+For the API token, you can generate one under **Settings > Accounts**

+I created a user during my helm install of ArgoCD using these `values.yaml`:

 ```yaml
 Server: